 Apple strudel is one of the most popular dishes in Austria, the oldest record being a handwritten recipe from 1696 housed in the Vienna City and State Library.
 However, it’s likely to have been adopted from other countries that made up the Habsburg Empire.
 Early recipes used a pastry made from unleavened dough and today it’s usual to use filo/phyllo pastry – a modern version.
 It is delicious served with ice cream, cream, or vanilla sauce.

-1 lemon, juice only
+- 1 lemon, juice only

-4 tbsp caster sugar/fine white sugar
+- 4 tbsp caster/superfine sugar

-4 tbsp sultanas
+- 4 tbsp sultanas

-1 tsp ground cinnamon
+- 1 tsp ground cinnamon

-16 sheets filo/phyllo pastry**
+- 16 sheets filo/phyllo pastry**

-icing sugar to dust
+- icing/powdered sugar to dust

-*The almonds will absorb any excess juices which will prevent the pastry from becoming soggy.
+- *The almonds will absorb any excess juices which will prevent the pastry from becoming soggy.

-1 large baking sheet, oiled
+- You will also need a large baking sheet, oiled

-Preheat the oven to 180°C/350°F/gas mark 4.
+Preheat the oven to 180°C (350°F) gas 4.

 Peel, core and roughly chop the apples into small pieces.
 Put them in a mixing bowl and toss together with the lemon juice.

 Now to make the four parcels.

 Using the tea towel, lift the long edge nearest you over the filling and then continue rolling to form a sausage shape with the seam finishing up underneath.
 (The extra butter round the edges will seal the parcel.)

 Repeat with the remaining sheets of pastry until there are four parcels.

+Just before serving, dust the parcels with icing/powdered sugar using a small sieve.
 Then cut the parcels into thick slices (a pizza slice does this brilliantly).
 It can be served warm or cold.